WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/06-finance/index.md

 ### Submitting an MRF

 :::info
-Requesting money back from a show?
-Generally, these MRFs should be made to the society behind the show, and not Tech Crew, otherwise these may be rejected by the SU.
+Requesting money back from a show (e.g. for set/stage)?
+Generally, these MRFs should be made to the society behind the show, and not Tech
+Crew, otherwise these may be rejected by the SU.
+If you are not a member of the society, you can ask the producer to submit an MRF on your behalf - just sent them the documents to submit and your bank details!
 :::

 There are two ways to submit an MRF: online, or through a